gy19cp/GEOG5990Assessment1/README.md

 ![RunModelScreenshot](RunModelScreenshot.jpg "Run Model")

 ## Model Expectations
 When the model is run, the orange dots represent ‘Foxes’ and the white dots represent ‘Sheep’.
 When a Sheep is killed by a Fox, the coordinates of where it took place is printed in the IPython Console.
 Where grass has been eaten, dark squares/pixels are shown.
 The darker the square/pixels, the more the grass has been grazed by multiple Sheep.
-This model will run until the Agent (Foxes) Food Store Capacity is met or until a specific number of steps (‘num_of_iterations’) has been completed.
+This model will run until the Agents (Sheep) Food Store Capacity is met or until a specific number of steps (‘num_of_iterations’) has been completed.

 ## Future Developments
 - Other predators could be added (e.g. Wolves).